Information geometry of excess and housekeeping entropy production

-Entropy production (EP) is the fundamental thermodynamic cost of implementing an irreversible processes.
-A major goal of nonequilibrium thermodynamics is to understand this cost from an operational point of view, in terms of tradeoffs between EP and functional properties such as speed of dynamical evolution~\citep{aurell2011optimal, shiraishi_speed_2018} and precision of fluctuating observables~\citep{gingrich2016dissipation}.
-At the same time, EP can arise from different mechanisms, including relaxation from nonequilibrium states, time-dependent driving, nonconservative forces, and exchange of conserved quantities between different reservoirs.
-In this Letter, we use methods from information geometry~\cite{amari2016information,ay2017information} to decompose EP into nonnegative contributions from different sources and to study their operational consequences.
+A major goal of nonequilibrium thermodynamics is to understand entropy production (EP) from an operational point of view, in terms of tradeoffs between EP and functional properties such as speed of dynamical evolution~\citep{aurell2011optimal, shiraishi_speed_2018} and statistics of fluctuating observables~\citep{gingrich2016dissipation}.
+However, EP can arise from different factors, including relaxation from nonequilibrium states, nonconservative forces, and exchange of conserved quantities between different reservoirs.
+In this Letter, we use methods from information geometry~\citep{amari2016information,ay2017information} to decompose EP into nonnegative contributions from different sources and to study their operational consequences.

-We focus in particular on the decomposition of EP into \emph{excess} and \emph{housekeeping} terms~\citep{esposito2010three,hatano2001steady,oono1998steady}.
-At a general level, excess EP reflects the contribution from conservative forces (i.e., due to a change of some state potential), and it vanishes in steady state.
-The housekeeping EP reflects the contribution from nonconservative forces, such as those that generate cyclic fluxes in nonequilibrium steady states.
-The housekeeping EP can be arbitrarily large, and it can diverge during quasistatic transformations between steady states~\cite{mandal2016analysis,maes2014nonequilibrium}.
-The original goal of the excess/housekeeping decomposition was to derive a nonequilibrium generalization of the Clausius inequality stated in terms of the excess EP, which becomes tight for quasistatic transformations~\cite{oono1998steady,maes2014nonequilibrium}.
-More generally, in the presence of nonconservative forces, the excess EP (rather than total EP) may be used to derive tighter thermodynamic tradeoffs.
+We focus on the decomposition of EP into \emph{excess} and \emph{housekeeping} terms~\citep{esposito2010three,hatano2001steady,oono1998steady}.
+At a general level, excess EP is the contribution from conservative forces, which arise from the change of a thermodynamic potential, and it is expected to vanish in steady state.
+Housekeeping EP is the contribution from nonconservative forces, such as the forces that generate cyclic fluxes in nonequilibrium steady states.
+The housekeeping contribution can be arbitrarily large, and in general it diverges during quasistatic transformations between nonequilibrium steady states~\citep{mandal2016analysis,maes2014nonequilibrium}.
+One of the main goals of this decomposition is to derive tighter thermodynamic tradeoffs and bounds by considering only the excess part of EP~\citep{oono1998steady,maes2014nonequilibrium}.